-In the last paragraph of this section, we discuss in more detail the sub-horizon regime, which is where the deviations between GFT and GR perturbations are most pronounced.
+It should be emphasized that under the above conditions, the mismatch between GFT and GR solutions is in general only important for trans-Planckian modes, as explicitly shown in \cite{Jercher:2023kfr}.
+For smaller modes (and in particular for any mode of cosmological interest), the GFT perturbation dynamics are perfectly consistent with those of GR \cite{Jercher:2023kfr}.
+However, as we emphasized above, the GFT and GR dynamics differ only in the sub-horizon regime.
+This is because, as we argue below, there is a natural correspondence between the sub-horizon $a^2 k/\Hubble \gg 1$ and trans-Planckian modes when the cosmological system is relationally described in terms of a physical reference frame consisting of four massless scalar fields.

-\paragraph{Sub-horizon and trans-Planckian modes.} In this paragraph, we argue that in the context of classical GR as an effective field theory, sub-horizon modes $a^2 k/\mathcal{H} \gg 1$ should be naturally considered trans-Planckian, if the cosmological system is relationally described in terms of a physical reference frame made out of four massless scalar fields.
-Particularly important in this paragraph, we work in units of $8\pi G = 1$ and explicitly keep track of factors of Planck masses.
+\paragraph{Sub-horizon and trans-Planckian modes.} Particularly important in this paragraph, we work in units of $8\pi G = 1$ and explicitly keep track of factors of Planck masses.
 Starting this classical analysis, we introduce harmonic coordinates $\rf^\mu =\kappa^\mu x^\mu$ (no summation over $\mu$)~\cite{Marchetti:2021gcv}, with $\kappa^\mu$ dimensionful constants.
-In these coordinates, the energy momentum tensor, defined in Eq.~\eqref{eq:classical EM-tensor}, is given by
+As explained in Appendix~\ref{sec:Classical perturbation theory}, harmonic coordinates are, at the background, defined by the harmonic gauge condition $a^3/N = c_H = \text{const}$.
+In this paragraph, we keep the constant $c_H$ arbitrary and set it to unity otherwise.
+Then, the energy momentum tensor, defined in Eq.~\eqref{eq:classical EM-tensor}, is given by

 with background $(00)$-component